Who we are and what we do

 * Quick disclaimer: our role models do/will not have to have ALL these qualities!
 They are simply an example of the positive attributes we may display to young people when we visit.

-The 'why' is easy.
 The founder of the charity has been a teacher for 11 years and is sick of seeing the amount of abuse that is still levelled at either LGBT kids, 'different' kids or those who are simply suspected of being LGBT.
 Additionally, although we live in enlightened times in terms of legislation, there are still many sad stories of families not accepting partners, people's work output suffering due to insidious homophobia, adults who deny their sexuality in order to live a 'normal' life and end up destroying their families by coming out after marrying and having kids.
 The list goes on.
 It doesn't need to be this way.
 By developing understanding and acceptance of difference in young people, the next generation will be less likely to kick their own gay children out of home or to raise their fists/knives to somebody who doesn't fit their gender stereotype or isn't heterosexual.
 Being LGBT is simply a characteristic, as is being left-handed.
 And they are equally as boring!

-And the 'how': by taking positive role models into schools to talk about their lives.
+By taking positive role models into schools to talk about their lives.
 These role models may be gay, straight, unsure, Muslim, Christian, Hindu, Japanese, African, English, Mums, Dads, or children of LGBT people - anyone and everyone who can pass on the message: being gay is not a big deal, it's just another facet of being human.
 We are taking very successful business/sports people to show that being gay is not a barrier to excellence.
 We will also be working with the Albert Kennedy Trust to take some of their homeless LGBT young people, into schools to tell their stories.
 I've had wonderful Mums get in touch who want to talk to young people about their own gay children, other teachers who don't yet feel comfortable coming out at their own school but would love to take the first step by coming out in a different school, young people who suffered at school and want to tell their stories.
 Empowering stuff!

 The details of how each school will work with us will be established as we go.
 Some schools will have homophobic classes they want us to target, some will want assemblies, some may have parents groups they wish us to speak to.
 We will be starting in London but taking this nationwide; it is particularly important to visit small towns where LGBT people often feel very isolated.
 It is also essential to help schools become gay-friendly for the influx of gay families that are coming their way - I don't know about you but I hardly have any friends who aren't either having children or trying - these children are going to be attending local schools and these schools need to be ready to accept and help their student body to accept.
 They have a public duty to make sure that ALL students have equal access to learning and we all know that bullying prevents effective learning.